Quickstart

 Now that you’ve constructed an Axle authorization URL you can open an Ignition authentication session for the user to link their account:

-- On iOS, we suggest leveraging Apple’s natively supported
+• On iOS, we suggest leveraging Apple’s natively supported ASWebAuthentication session (full documentation)

-(full documentation) to create an in-app session and Android App Links (full documentation) to deep-link back into your application. - On web, we suggest simply directing the user to the Axle authorization URL and
+• On Android, we suggest using Chrome Custom Tabs (full documentation) to create an in-app session and Android App Links (full documentation) to deep-link back into your application.

-setting up a route to handle the redirection parameters, or initialize the session within an iframe modal and listen for redirect
+• On web, we suggest simply directing the user to the Axle Ignition authorization URL in a new window and setting up a route to handle the redirection parameters, or initialize the session within an iframe modal and listen for Window MessageEvent using window.addEventListener.
+See our guide on Ignition Status Handling for more details.

 Congrats!